-At DBT Psychological Services of Long Island, in vivo skills coaching helps our clients learn to use skills in all important areas of their lives.
+At DBT Psychological Services of Long Island, in vivo skills coaching helps our clients learn to use skills introduced in individual DBT therapy in all important areas of their lives.
 Skills coaching is available between sessions in the form of calls or texts from your treating clinician for in-the-moment support.
 The goal of this DBT skills coaching technique is to focus on solving a current crisis situation using new skills and to divert the need for higher levels of care.

 Multi-Family DBT Skills Training

 Because research clearly indicates that family involvement in DBT helps clients succeed, a weekly family group is offered.
 Family members are provided with psycho-education about diagnoses, evidence-based treatment practices, and the DBT framework.
 They are taught the same DBT skills modules so that they can be familiar with the new behavioral coping skills being learned and practiced by their loved ones.

 For Dialectical Behavioral Therapy (DBT) Contact Us Today